 11.1 Monitoring tools and services are used to monitor systems across Splunk for application, infrastructure, network and storage events, performance and utilization.

 11.2 Event data is aggregated and stored using appropriate security measures designed to prevent tampering.
 Logs are stored in accordance with Splunk’s data retention policy.

 11.3 The Splunk Security Team continuously reviews alerts and follows up on suspicious events as appropriate.

 12.1 Splunk’s Software Development Life Cycle (SDLC) methodology governs the acquisition, development, implementation, configuration, maintenance, modification, and management of software components.

-12.2 For major product releases, Splunk uses a risk-based approach when applying its standard SDLC methodology, which may include such things as performing security architecture reviews, open source security scans, dynamic application security testing, network vulnerability scans and external penetration testing in the development environment.
+12.2 For major and minor product releases, Splunk uses a risk-based approach when applying its standard SDLC methodology, which includes such things as performing security architecture reviews, open source security scans, code review, dynamic application security testing, network vulnerability scans and external penetration testing.
 Splunk performs security code review for critical features if needed; and performs code review for all features in the development environment.
 Splunk scans packaged software to ensure it’s free from trojans, viruses, malware and other malicious threats.

 12.3 Splunk utilizes a code versioning control system to maintain the integrity and security of application source code.
 Access privileges to the source code repository are reviewed periodically and limited to authorized employees.

 12.4 The SDLC methodology does not apply to free Applications developed by Splunk or to Third Party Content, including any made available on splunkbase.com.
 For information on the inspection process for applications available on splunkbase.com, see AppInspect.